cowsdb/cowsdb/README.md

 ### License
-To avoid hostile corporate takeovers and history rewriting by evil hands, CowsDB is licensed under the AGPLv3 license.
+CowsDB is licensed under the AGPLv3 license and is not affiliated in any way with ClickHouse Inc.